ricardbejarano/nginx/README.md

 Cleaning up...Done!
 ```

-This wrapper script works with any binary in a Docker image.
+This wrapper script works with any binary in a container image.
 Feel free to use it with any other image.

 Other examples: